Name: |

 Adverse Effects: |

-- arrhythmias including bradycardia and AV blocks
+- Arrhythmias including bradycardia and AV block

-- prolonged QT interval (with potential for Torsades des pointes)
+- Prolonged QT interval (with potential for Torsades des Pointes)

-- hepatitis, elevation of liver function tests
+- Hepatitis (potentially fatal), elevation of liver function tests, ammonia

-- Long term effects:
+Long term effects:

 - corneal microdeposits, photophobia, visual blurring, halovision